WadiiBoulila/Hybrid-Privacy-Preserving-Deep-Learning/README.md

 Hybrid_PPDL has two steps.
-The first steps is to generate the public keys based on two different algorithms each one belongs to an approach. the second steps is to generate an crypted value.
+The first steps is to generate the public keys based on two different algorithms each one belongs to an approach. the second steps is to generate an encrypted value.

 It will generate a new image as like